X01XX/Unorthodox-Expert-System/README.md

 The goal is a better and better prediction of the result of sampling (taking a particular action) of any state, by seeking specifc samples, and unexpected samples from the use of imperfect rules.

-Based on an improved interpretation of the Karnaugh Map.
+Based on an improved interpretation of the Karnaugh Map, and introspection.
 Karnaugh Maps have a bug, there is a work-around, see the top of the file theory.html.

 Squares that are only in one region have a special significance, see "Limiting an Optimistic Union" in theory.html.